MMaartenvanWilligen/seleniumGridTest/README.md

 # Mind-blue front-end test
-in short: tests for mind-blue on local selenium grid
+In short: tests for mind-blue on local selenium grid

 ##Summary

 This is a front-end test suite for the mind-blue website.
-The goal of this test suite is to add automated quality control on the project, what is inline with the continuous integration ambitions of Connect Holland.
+The purpose of this test suite is to add automated quality control to the project, what is inline with the continuous integration ambitions of Connect Holland.
 The following frameworks and libraries are used for setting up the test area.

 - NodejS
 - Selenium grid (Run test on multiple browser. http://www.seleniumhq.org/docs/)